IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Apply responsive.
 [In-progress] - Luat

-•	Avoid True False and "Own-Rent" displayed in popup-modal.
-[DONE] - Luat

-•	Present submission date on foster application modal in pending.
-[DONE] - Albert

-•	Present submission date on both volunteer application card and modal in pending.
-[DONE] - Albert

-•	Present submission date on modals for rejected applications (foster and volunteer).
-[DONE] - Albert

-•	Horizontal scroll for rejected volunteer and foster applications .
-[DONE] - Albert

 •	Add box outline to reason for rejection field in rejected application tabs.

 •	Add box outline to selfdescription in modals for Volunteers.